xnuinside/simple-ddl-parser/README.md

 ### TODO in next Releases (if you don't see feature that you need - open the issue)

-1. Add 'oracle' output_mode: add support for STORAGE statement, ENCRYPT column parameter
+1. Add support for oracle: add support for STORAGE statement, ENCRYPT column parameter
 2. Add support for GENERATED ALWAYS AS statement
 3. Add support for CREATE TABLESPACE statement & TABLESPACE statement in table defenition.
 4. Add support for statement CREATE DOMAIN